vemonet/libre-chat/README.md

       - 8000:8000
 ```

-And create a `llm.yml` file with your settings in the same folder as the `docker-compose.yml`:
+And create a `llm.yml` file with your configuration in the same folder as the `docker-compose.yml`:

 ```yaml
 llm: